ICCCIVY/2420-Assignment-1/README.md

 - SSH allows for convenient logins without needing to enter a password each time and provides better access control, enabling easy management and revocation of user access.

-To create a SSH key pair on your local machine:
+1. To create a SSH key pair on your local machine，run the following command on your terminal:
-1. Open your Terminal.

-2. Run the following command to create your SSH key pair:
 ```
 ssh-keygen -t ed25519 -f ~/.ssh/2420assignment1 -C "your_email@example.com"
 ```

-t ed25519: Specifies the type of key to create (ed25519 is recommended for security).
+`t ed25519`: Specifies the type of key to create (ed25519 is recommended for security).

-f ~/.ssh/2420assignment1: Specifies the file in which to save the private key.
+`f ~/.ssh/2420assignment1`: Specifies the file in which to save the private key.
 The public key will be saved with the same name but with a .pub extension.

-C "your_email@example.com": Adds a label to your key, typically your email address.
+`C "your_email@example.com"`: Adds a label to your key, typically your email address.

 3. Follow the prompts to generate your key pair.
 You can optionally set a passphrase.
 If you choose to set a passphrase, please do remember it.

-4. Verify your SSH key pair:After creating the SSH key, you can check if your key was created successfully by listing contents of the .ssh directory:
+4. After creating the SSH key, you can check if your key was created successfully by listing contents of the .ssh directory:
 ```
 ls ~/.ssh
 ```
-Output will look like this
+Output will look like this:

 ![list key](assets/list-key.png)

 You should see **2420assign1** (the private key) and **2420assign1.pub** (the public key) listed.

 ## 2. Adding SSH Key to DigitalOcean

 After creating your SSH key pair, the next step is to add the public key to your DigitalOcean account.
 This allows you to securely connect to your droplets without needing to enter a password.

-1. Copy your SSH public key: On your terminal, run the following command to direclty copy your public key:
+1. On your terminal, run the following command to directly copy your public key:
 ```
 pbcopy < ~/.ssh/2420assign1.pub
 ```